-At community events, the County uses displays and promotional handouts to provide information on: 1) stormwater utility services and programs and how they benefit our communities; and 2) general impacts of stormwater runoff on local waters, including how land use, development, and residential and business activities and behaviors can impact surface and groundwaters.
+At community events, the County uses displays and promotional handouts to provide information on 1) stormwater utility services and programs and how they benefit our communities; and 2) general impacts of stormwater runoff on local waters, including how land use, development, and residential and business activities and behaviors can impact surface and groundwaters.

-Many events continue to follow a hybrid model for maximum accessibility, including both an online and in-person format in 2023.
+Many events continued to follow a hybrid model for maximum accessibility, including both an online and in-person format in 2023, a model that we plan to continue into 2024.
 The regional Stream Team program boosted information and messaging via its social media channels, including Facebook and Instagram and submitted articles to Thurston Talks, a local paper available online.
-Additionally, Stream Team continued to increase video and image-based BMP messaging online via its website and through monthly emails.
-While online events remain a popular option to reach the most people, in-person events began again achieving good attendance.
+Additionally, Stream Team continued to increase video-based BMP messaging online via social media, its website, and through monthly emails.
+While online events remain a popular option to reach the most people, in-person events have returned full force and recognized as the best place to get a pulse on a community, have meaningful conversation/receive feedback, and meet people where they're at.

-In 2023, the County coordinated an interdepartmental display at the Thurston County Fair.
-Staff also attended the Nisqually Watershed Festival, Arbor Day, Yelm and Tenio farmers markets, Rainier Round Up, and World Oceans Day co-representing alongside Stream Team.
-This team also supported a natural lawn care-focused workshop at the Harvest Festival in collaboration with Thurston Conservation District.
+In 2023, the County coordinated an interdepartmental display at the Thurston County Fair teaming our efforts to deliver focused messaging and resources around native plants, natural yard care practices, and how to respond to noxious weeds safely and effectively.
+We plan to continue this effective and efficient approach in 2024.
+Staff also attended the Nisqually Watershed Festival, Arbor Day, Yelm and Tenio farmers markets, Rainier Round Up, and World Oceans Day co-representing alongside Stream Team We aim to establish a County-wide list of the most relevant and impactful community events to return to in 2024.
+This team also coordinated a natural yard care-focused workshop at the Thurston Conservation District-led Harvest Festival this October.
+We plan to return to this event again in 2024, taking advantage of the amplified marketing and collaboration opportunities to effectively reach the community.